AndrewNoNumbers/Old-Github-Site/_harpapp/public/a/one-line-book-reviews.md

 One-line UX book reviews
 ======================

-###Freehand: Sketching Tips and Tricks Drawn From Art
-Helen Birch (c) 2013
+###Freehand: Sketching Tips and Tricks Drawn From Art by Helen Birch (c) 2013
+Handbook of ideas and basics of visual art.
+Won't necessarily make you a better artist but will give you a better grasp of visual art, for those without a art background.

-###Product Design for the Web: Principles of Designing & Releasing Web Products
-Randy J. Hunt, Creative Director, Etsy &copy;2014
+###Product Design for the Web: Principles of Designing & Releasing Web Products by Randy J. Hunt, Creative Director, Etsy (c) 2014

-###Usable Usability
+Takes the daunting task of defining the entire digital product design field and makes it accessible to a beginner, especially anyone with an arts background but new to product design.

-Eric Reiss &copy;2012
+###Usable Usability by Eric Reiss (c) 2012

-Practical and accessibly written with rich anecdotes but some technical inaccuracies.
+Practical and accessibly written with rich anecdotes but some inaccuracies.
 The "10 ways" list at the end of each chapter is helpful.

-###Digital Design Essentials by Raj Lal &copy;2013
+###Digital Design Essentials by Raj Lal (c) 2013
-100 colorful case studies with questionable taste and usefulness.
+100 colorful case studies of questionable taste and usefulness.

 ###Seductive interaction design creating playful, fun, and effective user experiences by Stephen P. Anderson.